If you’re looking for one of the great Peak District routes, then the Kinder Scout walk from Edale has to be up there with the best!

 Grid reference SK 088 861

 At the bottom of Jacob’s Ladder, go through the gate then follow the path.
-The track takes you alongside fields on one side and a small wooded area on your right, before reaching a gate with a small row of houses and a small shelter.
+The track takes you alongside fields on one side and a small wooded area on your right, before reaching a gate with a short row of houses and a small shelter.

 Walk down the path, until you reach another small gate, then across a field heading slightly uphill over a small hill.
 You’ll walk along the path, going through two more gates before entering a couple of fields, normally full of sheep.